-Industry Country Greece Partner name Partner name CRETHIDEV advanced materials to 10.
-Identification of projects and documents at national and regional level with a focus on the advanced materials targeted on green, smart, digital knowledge and impact of COVID 19 on the adoption of new working methodologies in industry. ☐ Target application areas of the producers of textile materials in your country he level of the most eme and medium term to the rging skills that result in occupations that will best market needs. ☐ Areas of knowledg e development for new c ross-cutting knowledge and business models Typology of resource □ Strategy □ Project □ Report, study □ Other (please, specify) Website, link, contact: Greece", master thesis, ness Strategies in Clothing And Textile Industry in 2021, University of the Aegean, Greece gean.gr/handle/11610/24316 Relevant information: achieved.
-The study suggests the fof textile/clothing indus Promotion of subsidised progenerated in the subsidised progenerated in the subsidised programs and programs and programs and programs and subsidised programs and subsidised programs and subsidised programs and subsidiary sub modern technologies and innovations through
+Industry Country Greece Partner name CRETHIDEV advanced materials t national and regional level with a focus on the digital knowledge and impact of COVID 19 on the lustry.
+Target application areas of the producers o f textile materials in your country - the level of the most eme t and medium term to the erging skills that result in occupations that will best market needs.
+Areas of knowled ge development for new o ross-cutting knowledge and business models Typology of resource Strategy Project Report, study Other (please, specify) Website, link, contact: Greece", master thesis, iness Strategies in Clothing And Textile Industry in 2021, University of the Aegean, Greece egean.gr/handle/11610/24316 Relevant information: Please explain when was conducted, the target group, and the main results achieved.
+The study suggests the following indicative support measures for the sector of textile/clothing industry: Promotion of modern technologies and innovations through subsidised programmes Employment of specialized and well-trained staff Training and specialization support, both from university programs and from human resources seminars Strategy for research and innovation and development practices, pioneering work in the design of clothing and textiles Use of high technology in production Implementation of environmental policies and production techniques